 So Delicious Organic Unsweetened Coconut Milk: 45 calories, 4.5g fat, 1g carbohydrate, 0g fiber, 0g protein, 10% calcium, 30% vitamin D

 Soy milk shares a nutrient profile most similar to cow’s milk, but with less sugar, less fat and less calories.
 It also contains nearly 50% of the recommended value of B12, a nutrient of concern for vegans.
 However, soy comes with another set of considerations such as sourcing.
 With 90% of soy crops being genetically modified (GMO) it is worth it to consider purchasing from an organic source that is non-GMO.

 Silk Organic Unsweetened Soy Milk: 80 calories, 4g fat, 3g carbohydrate, 2g fiber, 7g protein, 20% calcium, 15% vitamin D

 Oat milk is certainly higher in calories (~130g/cup) and carbohydrates (~20g/cup), but contains more protein and fiber than other plant based milks.
-Oat milk is enriched with nutrients such as potassium, vitamin D and calcium just like its plant based milk counterparts.
-Oats, and oat milk, are also a good source of the soluble fiber, beta glucans, touted for lowering cholesterol.
+It is enriched with nutrients such as potassium, vitamin D and calcium just like its plant based milk counterparts.
+Also oats are a good source of the soluble fiber, beta glucans, which is touted for lowering cholesterol.
 Oat milk can also have upwards of 10% DV of iron, a mineral to be aware of in vegans and vegetarians.

 Oatly Oat Milk Original: 120 calories, 5g fat, 16g carbohydrate, 2g fiber, 2g protein, 35% calcium, 40% vitamin D